Cheers: Syndication

-Cheers was first screened in the UK on Channel 4, and was one of the then-fledgling network's first imports.
-As of 2012, Cheers has been repeated on UK satellite channel CBS Drama.
-It has also been shown on the UK free-to-air channel ITV4, with two episodes every weeknight.
-On March 16, 2015, the series began airing on UK subscription channel Gold on weekdays at 9:30 a.m. and 10:00 a.m.
-Cheers aired again daily in 2019 on Channel 4.
+Cheers was first screened in the United Kingdom on Channel 4 and was one of the then-fledgling network's first imports.
+As of 2012, Cheers has been repeated on British satellite channel CBS Drama.
+It has also been shown on the British free-to-air channel ITV4, with two episodes every weeknight.
+On March 16, 2015, the series began airing on British subscription channel Gold on weekdays at 9:30 a.m. and 10:00 a.m.
+Cheers aired again daily in 2019 on Channel 4, but later moved to weekends only.

 High definition

-A high-definition transfer of Cheers began running on HDNet in the United States in August 2010.
-The program was originally shot on film (but transferred to and edited on videotape) and broadcast in a 4:3 aspect ratio, but the newly transferred versions are in 16:9.
-However, in the United Kingdom, the HD repeats on ITV4 HD, and later Channel 4 HD, are shown in the original 4:3 aspect ratio.
+A high-definition transfer of Cheers began running on HDNet (now AXS TV) in the United States in August 2010.
+The program was originally shot on film (but transferred to and edited on videotape) and broadcast in a 4:3 aspect ratio.

 Home media

-Paramount Home Entertainment and (from 2006 onward) CBS Home Entertainment have released all 11 seasons of Cheers on DVD in Region 1, Region 2 and Region 4.
-In the US, some episodes from the final three seasons appear on the DVDs with music substitutions.
+Paramount Home Entertainment and (from 2006 onward) CBS Home Entertainment have released all 11 seasons of Cheers on DVD in Region 1, Region 2, and Region 4.
+In the United States, some episodes from the final three seasons appear on the DVDs with music substitutions.
 For example, in the episode "Grease", "I Fought the Law" was replaced even though its removal affects the comedic value of the scenes in which it was originally heard.
 The finale episode (73 minutes long without commercials) is presented in its three-part syndicated cut.
+The series is also available in high-definition Blu-ray.

 On March 6, 2012, CBS released Fan Favorites: The Best of Cheers.
 Based on the 2012 Facebook poll, the selected episodes are: